Overview of the Paperbark Maple:

 Design Tips For the Paperbark Maple:

 This tree is a good potential choice for areas with clay soil.
-It can also tolerate drought after an establishment period, though the leaves tend to scorch if drought persists.
+It can also tolerate drought after an establishment period, though the leaves tend to scorch if the drought persists.

 Add this to your yard to make sure you have color in all four seasons.
 The reddish-brown bark will be present throughout the year and is especially eye-catching against a snowy backdrop.